 An email from Janet Bache, a communications advisor at the Ministry of Business, Innovation and Employment says:

-Just wanted to let you know that the information in this article about how much radio spectrum is currently held by Vodafone, Telecom and 2Degrees isn’t accurate.
+Just wanted to let you know that the information in this article (now removed) about how much radio spectrum is currently held by Vodafone, Telecom and 2Degrees isn’t accurate.

 My story is an indirect quote from Paul Brislen from Tuanz, the telecommunications users group:

 As Brislen writes in his blog post — and has told me often — the problem is that Vodafone holds about 300 MHz of wireless spectrum, Telecom NZ has roughly 200 MHz and 2degrees has about 100 MHz.
 This makes for an uneven market.
 There’s a danger 2degrees will be effectively shut out leaving New Zealand with two powerful mobile giants and one minnow.

 The ministry’s view is: